 Water Wells

-Protecting the quality of ground water in Santa Cruz County is a priority.
-Proper construction of new wells and proper reconstruction or abandonment of existing wells is critical.
+Proper construction of new wells and proper reconstruction or abandonment of existing wells is critical to the priority to protect the quality of ground water in Santa Cruz County.
 A Santa Cruz County Environmental Health Permit for construction, reconstruction or destruction of a well is required throughout the county.
+New regulations for well permitting are now in effect.
+To learn more, check out the Well Ordinance Update page.

 To construct or abandon a well, you must first contact a well driller with a State Contractor C-57 license to prepare your application for submittal.
 Environmental Health (EH) maintains a list of qualified well drillers that operate in Santa Cruz County.